mliew21396/remote-work-u2/README.md

 ## Expectations for the Unit

 - [Peer-Pair program](https://github.com/Devbootcamp/phase-0-handbook/blob/master/peer-pairing-sessions.md) **at least 6 times**.
 Read about [pairing](https://github.com/Devbootcamp/phase-0-handbook/blob/master/pairing-in-phase-0.md) before hand.
 - [Submit feedback](https://socrates.devbootcamp.com/feedback/new) for all pairing sessions.
-(You should submit 6 for peer sessions and 2 for GPSs (https://github.com/Devbootcamp/phase-0-handbook/blob/master/guided-pairing-sessions.md))
+(You should submit 6 for peer sessions and 2 for [GPSs](https://github.com/Devbootcamp/phase-0-handbook/blob/master/guided-pairing-sessions.md).
-- [Rate Feedback](https://socrates.devbootcamp.com/feedback) at least 20 pieces of other people's feedback.
+- [Rate](https://socrates.devbootcamp.com/feedback) at least 20 pieces of other people's feedback.

 #### How to navigate this repository
 If you would like to open tabs in a new window, please either right click or hold command while you click.